London crunches the numbers with six months to go

-LONDON London entered the final six-month countdown to the Olympic Games on Friday with a blizzard of facts and figures as well as a nod to William Shakespeare and Britain's nurses.
+LONDON London marked a mere six months to the start of its Olympic Games on Friday by focusing on the minutiae of putting on the show now that the monumental stage has been built.

-As countdown clocks showed 182 days to go, organisers LOCOG formally took charge of the Olympic Village site that will house up to 16,000 athletes and team officials when the Games start on July 27 and said everything was looking good.
+As a host of countdown clocks showed 182 days to go, organisers LOCOG took charge of the Olympic Village site that will house up to 16,000 athletes and team officials during the Games starting on July 27.

-Danny Boyle, the Oscar-winning director of 'Slumdog Millionaire' who is overseeing the opening ceremony, revealed that the 'Isles of Wonder' show would involve a big bell and also pay tribute to the country's National Health Service.

-The ceremony's title is inspired by Caliban's speech in Shakespeare's play 'The Tempest', a tale of spirits, shipwreck and redemption.
+"We are in great shape," chairman Paul Deighton told reporters at a briefing while reeling off facts, figures and a list of the key events still to come on the road to what promises to be a spectacular opening ceremony.

 "All the things we needed to do to be in great shape over the past six and a half years are in place," he declared.
 "The venues are in great shape, the money's in good shape.